Towards Human-Guided, Data-Centric LLM Co-Pilots: Case Studies

 \section{Case Studies}

 We now empirically investigate multiple aspects of CliMB-DC to handle real-world healthcare data challenges.

-\begin{enumerate} \item \textbf{Does it work?}: We highlight for multiple data-centric challenges from our taxonomy, where vanilla co-pilots fail and the data-centric lens with human feedback helps. \item \textbf{Why does it work?}: We provide an in-depth analysis via various case studies to better understand why CliMB-DC succeeds and other co-pilots fail. \end{enumerate} \paragraph{Datasets.} We employ real-world tabular healthcare datasets with varying characteristics. i.e. different sample sizes, dimensionality, task types (classification, survival analysis) and task difficulty.
+\begin{enumerate} \item \textbf{Does it work?}: We highlight for multiple data-centric challenges from our taxonomy, where vanilla co-pilots fail and the data-centric lens with human feedback helps. \item \textbf{Why does it work?}: We provide an in-depth analysis via various case studies to better understand why CliMB-DC succeeds and other co-pilots fail. \end{enumerate} \paragraph{Datasets.} We employ real-world tabular healthcare datasets with varying characteristics.
+Specifically, different sample sizes, dimensionality, task types (classification, survival analysis) and task difficulty.
 These datasets reflect the following data challenges (as defined in our taxonomy): (i) Lung cancer: Data leakage (ii) PBC Dataset: Unaggregated data (based on identifiers) and (iii) Prostate cancer prediction: Ambiguous and Hard examples (mislabeled and outliers).
 The datasets are detailed in Appendix \ref{appendix:datasets}.

-\paragraph{Baselines.} We compare CliMB-DC as discussed in the related work to Data Interpreter and OpenHands as representative co-pilots.
+\paragraph{Baselines.} We compare CliMB-DC as discussed in the related work to Data Interpreter \citep{hong2024datainterpreter}, OpenHands \citep{wang2024openhands} and LAMBDA \citep{sun2025lambda} as representative co-pilots.
 Additionally, we perform an ablation of CliMB-DC.
 We remove the coordinator, highlighting its value, while assessing the worker agent’s reliability in code generation and execution.
 This ablation is instantiated both with and without tools.
 We refer to these configurations as CliMB-DC (No coordinator, With tools) and CliMB-DC (No coordinator, No tools), respectively.
+These can be thought of as ablations which are reflective of the original CliMB.
 Unless otherwise stated all results are averaged over 5 runs.
 In addition to the results in the main paper, Appendix \ref{appendix-c-interaction} and \ref{appendix-d-more-examples} provides a detailed analysis of the logs of interactions for CliMB-DC and the baselines.